Resources and documents to help you implement Safe Ministry Training principles and practices in your ministry.*

 The NSW Office of the Children’s Guardian (OCG) has developed a number of helpful resources to assist organisations, including churches, in implementing these standards (and the related National Principles for Child Safe Organisations) as they care for children.

-• Engaging sensitively with survivors of abuse
+- Engaging sensitively with survivors of abuse (click here)

-• Online safety for children
+- Online safety for children (click here)

 The NSW Office of the Children’s Guardian (OCG) has produced many resources to assist organisations in becoming child safe places.

 The link below will give you access to policy templates and samples (for child safety and complaints management), resources from their training programs and links to relevant organisations and legislation.
-Many of these resources are also available in multiple languages.

 Protective behaviours teach children how to stay safe and what to do, or who to speak to, if they don’t feel safe.
 This was seen as an important strategy in empowering children in research conducted by the Royal Commission into Institutional Responses to Child Sexual Abuse.